 Having experienced by then how effective homeopathic medicine is – even if only as palliative care in chronic illness - and understanding that it is neither useful nor kind to burden a body with lots of drugs, I felt that even if I was unqualified to help her and her condition at that point, I would like to be able to help someone else avoid the distress that she endured.
 It simply isn’t necessary, and it certainly isn’t good medicine.

 So I undertook four years of training in classical homeopathy at the award-winning British School of Homoeopathy, graduating and gaining my professional practitioner’s licence in 2012.
 My course included two years' study of Anatomy & Physiology and two more of Clinical Pathology.
 I am registered with the Professional Standards Authority and the Society of Homeopaths.
 I work to the Society's code of ethics and to the best levels of practice, as informed by my professional instructors and the National Occupational Standards for Complementary and Natural Health Care.

 I am also committed to the process of continuing professional development.

-Some of the life experience I bring to my professional qualification includes working as a voluntary rape crisis counsellor; work in the NHS in the field of HIV/AIDS; living in ethnically and religiously diverse communities; some years as a brownie guider; director and administrator in a successful small company; wife and mother of three; and the realisation that kindness, courtesy and respect for others are probably the most undervalued of our human virtues.
+Some of the life experience I bring to my professional qualification includes working as a voluntary rape crisis counsellor; work in the NHS in the field of HIV/AIDS; living in ethnically and religiously diverse communities; some years as a brownie guider; being a director and the administrator in a successful small company; being a wife and mother of three; and growing to realise that kindness, courtesy and respect for others are probably the most undervalued of our human virtues.

 Sandra Joyce MA (Hons), LBSH, RSHom